trzesniowskiszymon/MP3Player-App/README.md

 ### Introduction
 Hello!
-This application is made to listen your favorite music on my MP3 Player.
-You can open it in a frame and add your mp3 files to listen.
-There are few options in app like Open Mp3 file which you can add from your computer, open directory of file, and close application and Help section with About option where's all about this application.
+This application is made to listen to your favorite music on MP3 Player.
+You can open it in a frame and add your .mp3 files to listen.
+There are a few options in app like Open Mp3 file which you can choose from your computer, open directory of file, close application and "Help" section with "About" option where are all the information about this application.

 ### Technologies
 Project is created with: